KKGo-Software-engineering/workshop-summer/Backlog.md

 - Response 200 OK with the summary of income.
 - should handle any error and response appropriate error message and status code.

-## Story 10: As a User, I want viw a summary balance of my income and expenses so that I can see how much I have saved.
+## Story 10: As a Spender, I want viw a summary balance of my income and expenses so that I can see how much I have saved.

 Acceptance Criteria:
-- The user can view a summary balance of their income and expenses.
+- The spender can view a summary balance of their income and expenses.
 - The summary should include the total amount earned, the total amount spent, and the total amount saved.
 - The total amount saved is calculated as the total amount earned minus the total amount spent.